What is the natural enemy of Japanese knotweed?

 Japanese knotweed (Fallopia japonica):

 - This is an invasive plant species originally from East Asia.
-Introduced to other parts of the world, it has caused significant ecological and infrastructural issues due to its rapid growth and resilient nature.
+Introduced to other parts of the world, it has caused significant ecological and infrastructural issues due to its rapid growth and resilience.
 Once established, it can damage roads, buildings, and other structures, making its control very important.

 -